UtileHomme/AWS_Cloud/Doing_AWS_Interview_Questions.md

     Some Amazon EC2 instance types come with a form of directly attached, block-device storage known as the instance store.
 The instance store is ideal for temporary storage, because the data stored in instance store volumes is not persistent through instance stops, terminations, or hardware failures.
 You can find more detailed information about the instance store at Amazon EC2 Instance Store.

     For data you want to retain longer-term, or if you need to encrypt the data, we recommend using EBS volumes instead.
 EBS volumes preserve their data through instance stops and terminations, can be easily backed up with EBS snapshots, can be removed from instances and reattached to another, and support full-volume encryption.
 For more detailed information about EBS volumes, see Features of Amazon EBS.
-97. **Q: BS can be attached to any running instance that is in the same Availability Zone ?**
+97. **Q: EBS can be attached to any running instance that is in the same Availability Zone ?**

     1. True
     2. False